ideal-lab5/murmur/docs/murmur/docs/quick_start/overview.md

 **Examples**
 - The [murmur-cli](https://github.com/ideal-lab5/murmur/tree/main/lib/src/bin/murmur) is a terminal-based way to use murmur.
 - The murmur.js library can be used in various javascript based contexts.
-For example, the [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/) is a next.js application that demonstrates usage the library in a browser-based context, while the [murmur-discord-bot](https://github.com/ideal-lab5/murmur-discord-bot) functions in a node.js environment, allowing for murmur wallets to be used within Discord.
+For example, the [murmur-dapp](https://github.com/ideal-lab5/murmur-dapp/) is a next.js application that demonstrates usage the library in a browser-based context, while the [murmur-bots](https://github.com/ideal-lab5/murmur-bots) functions in a node.js environment.
+It includes bots that allow server/chat specific Discord and Twitch bots to be created.

 ### Pallets